• Skip to primary navigation

 grilled lamb steak on a plate with ingredients and text overlay

-Learn how to cook a lamb steak for one in 15 minutes.
+Make this easy lamb steak recipe for one in 15 minutes.
 It's tender, juicy, and flavorful paired with grilled asparagus.
-If you're new to lamb, this is a delicious and familiar way to try it.
 Marinating the lamb steak in yogurt for a few minutes makes it juicy.

 grilled lamb steak with asparagus on a plate